super-heavy-milk/blog/content/posts/netrw.md

 -- The same keymap will both toggle open,
--- and toggle close a netrw vertical split vim.keymap.set('n', '<leader>e', '<cmd>Lexplore<CR>',
+-- and toggle close a netrw vertical split
+-- to the left of your working buffer vim.keymap.set('n', '<leader>e', '<cmd>Lexplore<CR>',
   { desc = '[E]xplore Files (Toggle)' }
 )